kana-shimmichi/Weeet/README.txt

-This software is released under the MIT License, see LICENSE.txt.
+This software is released under the GPL License and the MIT License, see LICENSE.txt.